lkotipal/pdxparse/README.md

 * ~~Have script look for triggers in national focuses~~
 * Add more formatting for various lines, best case scenarion minimal editing is needed to place it on the wiki
 * ~~Replace the files in the HoI4 folder with the edited EU4 files and properly remove mentions of EU4 stuff~~
-* Get rid of stuff only for EU4 in HoI4 stuff
 * ~~Support mods better by having additional settings and making localization reading more elaborate~~
     * ~~Also make it so check for EU4 or HoI4 for proper folder location?~~
 * Make ~~add_Building_construction~~, random_list work properly